PowerBIIT/-EnglishVocabTrainer/docs/DEPLOYMENT_AZURE.md

 ## 2) Configure App Settings via GitHub Actions

 App settings are injected at deploy time from GitHub environment secrets.
+The deploy workflow also sets the startup command to `npm start`.

 ## 3) Initialize database schema (once per environment)